CodeChalenges/quake-log-parser/README.md

 ## Validation

-The gem can be validate using the unit tests.
+The gem can be validate using the _unit tests_.

 In order to run them: